Oluwasetemi/javascript-note/pages/form-controls.md

 - select.options: Collection of <kbd>option</kbd> elements
 - select.value: Value of the currently selected option
 - select.selectedIndex: Index of the currently selected option. <br/>
   <b>new Option:</b>
   In the specification there’s a nice short syntax to create an <kbd>option</kbd> element
 - text – the text inside the option,
 - value – the option value,
 - defaultSelected – if true, then selected HTML-attribute is created,
 - selected – if true, then the option is selected.
   The difference between defaultSelected and selected is that defaultSelected sets the HTML-attribute (that we can get using option.getAttribute('selected'), while selected sets whether the option is selected or not.

 ````md magic-move
 ```js
-option = new Option(text, value, defaultSelected, selected);
+option = new Option(text, value, defaultSelected, selected)
 // This syntax is optional.
 We can use document.createElement('option') and set attributes manually.
 ```

 ```js
 // Unselected
-let option = new Option("Text", "value");
+let option = new Option('Text', 'value')
 // creates
-<option value="value">Text</option>
+;<option value="value">Text</option>
 ```

 ```js
 // selected
-let option = new Option("Text", "value", true, true);
+let option = new Option('Text', 'value', true, true)
 ```
 ````

 </v-clicks>